shashidas95/devops-assignments/README.md

 ```
 Replace your_database_name, your_username, and your_password with your preferred values.

-Allow MySQL Port Through Firewall:

-If a firewall is enabled on your VM, allow incoming connections to MySQL port (default is 3306):
+- Allow MySQL Port Through Firewall: If a firewall is enabled on your VM, allow incoming connections to MySQL port (default is 3306):

 For Ubuntu with UFW:
 ```
 sudo ufw allow 3306/tcp

 ```
-Access MySQL Server from Your Local Machine:

-On your local machine, use a MySQL client (e.g., MySQL Workbench, phpMyAdmin, or the command-line mysql tool) to connect to the MySQL server using the VM's public IP address.
+- Access MySQL Server from Your Local Machine: On  local machine, use a MySQL client (e.g., MySQL Workbench, phpMyAdmin, or the command-line mysql tool) to connect to the MySQL server using the VM's public IP address.
 Use the username and password you created in step 4.

 Example using the command-line MySQL client:
 ```